mamaOcoder/MSDS431/Mod2/README.md

 > go run anscombe.go

 ### *anscombe_test.go*
 ### Unit test for RegressCoef function ensures that the calculated coefficients match the output for Python and R (0.5, 3).
 Also includes a benchmarking test of runtime.
 We specified the test to run 500 times.
-To replicate results:
+To replicate the results:

 > go test
 > go test -bench=.